 Guillain-Barre syndrome, an acute disease that can be triggered from various types of infections, can last from several weeks to several years.
 The life-threatening emergency episode, if treated promptly, can speed recovery and lessen symptoms.
 Most people who suffer from Guillain-Barre syndrome do not experience lasting effects.
 Some still feel residual weakness in the limbs several years later.

-- Q Who is at risk for motor neuron disease (MND)?
+- Q What is the prognosis for motor neuron disease (MND)?

-- Q How are motor neuron diseases (MNDs) treated?
+- Q How are motor neuron diseases (MNDs) classified?

 - Q What is the prognosis for someone with Guillain-Barre syndrome?